ChrisWiegman/kana/README.md

 - MacOS
 - [Docker Desktop](https://www.docker.com)

 I've built Kana on a Mac and, at least for now, it will probably only run on a Mac.
-If I can get resources to expand that to Linux or beyond I will gladly do so.
+If I can get the time and resources (something to test it on) to expand that to Linux or beyond I will gladly do so.

 # Installing Kana

 There are a few options for installing Kana.
 You can use [Homebrew](https://brew.sh) (recommended), you can install it from the "releases" page here or you can build it manually.

+**Note:** I have purchased Apple Developer access to properly sign the binaries however, I'm currently struggling to implement that in the code.
+In the meantime, if you get the error about not being able to run un-trusted software the first time you use Kana, go to System Preferences -> Security and click to allow the application to run.

+You can track my progress on improving this process on [Issue #2](https://github.com/ChrisWiegman/kana-cli/issues/2).

 ## Install from Homebrew